You cannot copy content of this website, your IP is being recorded

 Why do my wrists hurt so much?

-There are several reasons why an individual may be experiencing wrist pain, from soft tissue injuries to degenerative conditions, including:
+There are several reasons why an individual may be experiencing wrist pain, from soft tissue conditions to degenerative conditions, including tendonitis, arthritis, and repetitive strain.

 Wrist Tendonitis — Inflammation of the tendons is known as tendonitis, which can affect any of these connective tissues.
 Wrist tendonitis can develop when one or more tendons become inflamed, which causes a dull, aching pain, along with morning stiffness and, sometimes, mild swelling or warmth.